holyender/autobots/README.md

 Without the building aspect of the project, there is a option to have the project run as a cron job.
 Only the testing portion of the project will run.
 The cron job will run the tests periodically.

-### Prerequisites
+## Step-by-Step Set Up of Environment

 The Biggest and most important components of this project is Jenkins, Codeception, and BackstopJS.
-Most other pre-requisite and dependencies are there to run those three things. lets try to avoid dependency hell.
+Most other pre-requisite and dependencies are there to run those things. lets try to avoid dependency hell.
 Get Azure Ubuntu 16.04 server
 On the server,

+###For Codeception

 Install PHP

 ```
-sudo apt install php-pear php-fpm php-dev php-zip php-curl php-xmlrpc php-gd php-mysql php-mbstring php-xml libapache2-mod-php
+sudo apt install php-pear php-fpm php-dev php-zip php-curl php-gd php-mysql php-xmlrpc php-mbstring php-xml libapache2-mod-php
 ```

 Installing Composer